 Star trail photography shows the path that the stars have travelled during the night.
 If done right, star trail images show a grouping of starts completing a full circular path as the earth rotates.

 With the right research, you’ll know where to position yourself, which direction to face (both horizontally and vertically) and how long to hold the exposure are critical.

 Fortunately, there’s a range of apps and sites that can answer these exact questions for you.
 You enter a location, and it will advise on the direction to face your camera, the angle of elevation, and even the duration of the rotation.

 But, stars can take hours to complete their arc – it’s going to be a long night, and you will be glad I told you to bring a chair, hand warmers and snacks.

 This raises some mechanical issues with your camera.
-The obvious one is that your battery isn’t going to last that long – especially shooting with a mirrorless camera.
+The obvious one is that your battery isn’t going to last that long – especially shooting with a mirrorless camera like these.

 Consider using a camera with a battery grip so that you have a total of three batteries.
 Alternatively, plug your camera into an external power bank if your camera supports this.
 Having an empty high-capacity memory card is also a must.

 Your camera sensor is also going to get very hot, and this can result in unwanted pixel damage in your image.